bbauska/JS-Basics-Unlock/README.md

 & more

-That\'s all for this Journey fellow sorcerers, but remember, this is just the beginning!
+That&#39;s all for this Journey fellow sorcerers, but remember, this is just the beginning!
 Stay tuned and eagerly await the next volume of this enlightening series as we delve deeper into the fascinating world of programming and continue our quest for mastery.
 The adventure is far